 *Schedule is subject to change

-The Women Moving Mountains registration fee is 640 NIS, which includes:
+The registration fee is 820 shekels, and it includes:

 Shuttles will depart at 5:00 a.m.
 Thursday morning from the central train stations in Modi’in and Jerusalem (there may also be shuttles from other areas… more details to follow).